INSIDE SARAH TREMAINE DESIGN

 I grew up in rural Connecticut, my lazy summers by a reservoir and endless walks in the forest created a deep love of nature in me.
 My school years were a dyslexic's challenge; it took me until college to figure out how to study and love learning.
 Once I found how much I loved the sciences, I started to thrive in college earning degrees in Biology, Ecology, and a Doctorate in Environmental Science at UVA.
 After doing a post-Doc in Oslo, Norway, I came back to Charlottesville to work for an environmental consulting firm, leading a biotechnology group, remediating soils, groundwater and surface water of hazardous contaminants.
 This work was challenging and deeply satisfying - like being a doctor for the planet.

 I started knitting professionally in 2006.
-For ten years, I worked part-time on my business, knitting, felting and Nuno felting various scarves, accessories and home decor items, for sale at local boutiques.
-In 2016, I decided to go all-in, took business classes and built my business - always developing new techniques and methods and designs!
+For ten years, I worked part-time on my art, knitting, felting and Nuno felting various scarves, accessories and home decor items, for sale at local boutiques.
+In 2016, I decided to go all-in, took business classes and built my business - always developing new techniques, methods and designs!

 Nuno felted garments are made by wet (water) felting wool roving into lightweight natural fabrics, such as silk.
 Roving is wool that has been washed and carded, but has not spun into yarn.
 The process was developed by an Australian fiber artist (Poly Stirling) around 1992; she used the Japanese word “nuno”, meaning cloth, to describe this method of creating a dimensionally stable, very light weight, handmade fabric from these two materials.